Monday, June 30, 2025

 Dear Family,

-Thank you for partnering in prayer.
+Thank you for partnering with us in prayer!

 For His Glory,